By Carrie Webber, Chief Communications Officer and Owner, Jameson Management, Inc.

 The dentists who have impacted my life over the years have taught me powerful lessons for presenting and communicating large cases to patients.
 Here are those lessons.

 1. Master your verbal skills.

 Dr. John H. Jameson, my father and retired dentist, took a small-town dental practice and made it an extraordinary restorative and aesthetic dental destination.
-When asked what the “one thing” is that he recommends a practice focus on to improve case acceptance, he always says, “Mastery of verbal skills.”
+When asked what the “one thing” is that he recommends a practice focus on in his case presentations to improve case acceptance, he always says, “Mastery of verbal skills.”